publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptXI/m__us_usc_t22_s2295c.md

         (1) __Authority to transfer program funds__

-            Subject to paragraph (2), funds made available under subsection (a) of this section may be transferred to, and merged with, funds appropriated for “Operating Expenses of the Agency for International Development”.
+            Subject to paragraph (2), funds made available under subsection (a) may be transferred to, and merged with, funds appropriated for “Operating Expenses of the Agency for International Development”.
 Funds so transferred may be expended for administrative costs in carrying out this part, including reimbursement of the Department of State for its incremental costs associated with assistance provided under this part.

         (2) __Limitation on amount transferred__

-            Not more than 2 percent of the funds made available for a fiscal year under subsection (a) of this section may be transferred pursuant to paragraph (1) unless, at least 15 days before transferring any additional amount, the President notifies the appropriate congressional committees in accordance with the procedures applicable to reprogramming notifications under [section 2394–1 of this title][/us/usc/t22/s2394–1].
+            Not more than 2 percent of the funds made available for a fiscal year under subsection (a) may be transferred pursuant to paragraph (1) unless, at least 15 days before transferring any additional amount, the President notifies the appropriate congressional committees in accordance with the procedures applicable to reprogramming notifications under [section 2394–1 of this title][/us/usc/t22/s2394–1].

 ([Pub.
 L. 87–195][/us/pl/87/195], pt.
 I, § 498C, as added [Pub.
 L. 102–511, title II, § 201][/us/pl/102/511/s201], Oct.
 24, 1992, [106 Stat.
 3330][/us/stat/106/3330].)